-Welcome to the Steindorf Maker Lab!The Maker Lab is a creative space staffed by Cambrian teacher Rick Schertle -email@example.com.
+Welcome to the Steindorf Maker Lab!The Maker Lab is a creative space staffed by Cambrian teacher Rick Schertle -firstname.lastname@example.org.
 The over 3000 square foot double-wide lab classroom is an area for K-8 students to create, learn, build, share and play.Core units include but are not limited to electronics, robotics, mechanics, construction, flight, programming, woodworking and fabrication.
-See Rick's Back to School Night Presentation here.
-For the 2017-2018 school year, Rick teaches two 6th grade, three 7th grade and one 8th grade class three days a week as well as facilitates K-5 STEAM integration.
+See Rick's 2017 Back to School Night Presentation here.
+For the 2018-2019 school year, Rick teaches two 6th grade, two 7th grade and three 8th grade classes two times a week as well as facilitates K-5 STEAM integration.
 See Rick's Getting Started with Maker Spaces presentation here from the CA STEAM Symposium.
 More of my articles in Make: Magazine...Rick's presentation for Digital Taipei 2018.
 Here are two handouts as well.
 Rick's Makerspace Highlights - The Engineering Design Process from EIEWe're always looking for donations for both reusable and consumable materials for the Maker Lab.
 Click here for a list updated on 7/24/17.The K-8 program relolves around the Engineering Design Process of Ask - Imagine - Plan - Create - Improve from Engineering is Elementary.
 See a great summary at: Engineering Design Process.

 Program for Middle SchoolMiddle Schoolers are scheduled into the Maker Lab one day a week for 80 minutes (block schedule) and one day a week for 45 minutes.
 Along with supporting the PBL's going in in the middle school, we rotate through the following units: